RadioAstronomySoftwareGroup/pyuvdata/docs/uvbeam_tutorial.rst

 ------

 UVBeam objects hold all of the metadata and data required to work with primary beam models for radio telescopes.
+UVBeam supports E-field (Jones matrix) and power beams (labeled by the ``beam_type`` attribute) as well as feed-aligned projection and feed-aligned response beams, which are the two products of an E-field beam decomposition used in some analysis codes (see :ref:`jones_decomp` for details).
-UVBeam supports both E-field and power beams (labeled by the ``beam_type`` attribute) in a few different coordinate and gridding systems (e.g. regular azimuth/zenith angle grids, zenith-based HEALPix grids, labeled by the ``pixel_coordinate_system`` attribute).
+Beams are supported in a few different coordinate and gridding systems (e.g. regular azimuth/zenith angle grids, zenith-based HEALPix grids, labeled by the ``pixel_coordinate_system`` attribute).

-For E-field beams, UVBeam supports specifying the E-field components in two or three directions which may not align with the pixel coordinate system (or even be orthogonal).
+For E-field (and feed-aligned projection) beams, UVBeam supports specifying the E-field components in two or three directions which may not align with the pixel coordinate system (or even be orthogonal).
 The mapping between the E-field component vectors and unit vectors aligned with the pixel coordinate system is defined per pixel in the ``basis_vector_array``.
 That array has an axis of length ``Naxes_vec`` which is the number of E-field components used to